-5.3 Andine (alpine) stage
+5.3 Andine (alpine) belt

-The Andean altitudinal zone of the humid tropics is called the páramo.
+The Andean elevational zone of the humid tropics is called the Páramo.
 It is almost permanently humid and foggy, inhospitable and cold.
-In the inner tropics of Ecuador, the altitudinal stage of the páramo follows above the upper timberline in about 3,500-3,700 m.
+In the inner tropics of Ecuador, the elevational belt of the páramo follows above the upper timberline in about 3,500-3,700 m.
 Year-round low temperatures with high interdiurnal variability, night frosts, constant cloud cover, frequent fog, occasional short snowfalls and reduced evapotranspiration are the climatic-ecological characteristics of the páramo.
 On the frequent foggy days, the temperature level does not increase significantly.
-This results in a balanced day/night difference of air and ground temperature mostly excluding night frost up to about 4,200 m Nn.
+This results in a balanced day/night difference of air and soil temperature mostly excluding night frost up to about 4,200 m a.s.l..
 On such days there is practically no evaporation.
-During a 14-day period of bad weather from 12-25 November 1988, only 1.8 mm of evaporation was recorded in the Páramo de Papallacta (Ecuador) at 4,200 m using a piche tube (◘ Table D-2).
+During a 14-day period of bad weather from 12-25 November 1988, only 1.8 mm of evaporation was recorded in the Páramo de Papallacta (Ecuador) at 4,200 m using a Piche tube (◘ Table D-2).

 The altitudinal distribution of the Páramo de Papallacta (Eastern Cordillera of Ecuador) is shown in ◘ Table D-3.
 The páramo spreads in the humid Eastern Cordillera of Ecuador above the present forest line from 3,700 m following the Ceja forest, consisting mainly of Tournefortia, Miconia, Senecio, Vallea, Podocarpus, ferns, and numerous epiphytic mosses and lichens.
 The grass páramo between 3,700-4,100 m consists mainly of Festuca subulifolia and Calamagrostis intermedia (◘ Fig. D-64e) and is interspersed with small forest islands of Polylepis, Gynoxys, Escallona, Hesperomelis, etc. Lauer et al. (2001) suggest that the entire Graspáramo may once have been completely covered with a dense, medium-high forest, and only after settlement and anthropogenic deforestation with fire-clearing has it been cleared and converted to open landscape.
-The potential forest boundary is marked at 4,100 m by the Polylepis-Gynoxys groves (◘ Fig. D-64f) (Keßler 2002).
+The potential forest line is marked at 4,100 m by the Polylepis-Gynoxys groves (◘ Fig. D-64f) (Keßler 2002).

-Above this, between 4,100-4,200, a belt of shrub-grass páramo begins, up to about 100 m wide, dominated by Loricaria ilinissae, Diplostephium rupestre, and Chuquiraga jussieui, together with Festuca subulifolia (◘ Fig. D-64c).
-Between 4,200-4,600 m, the altitudinal stage of cushion páramo is formed.
+Above this, between 4,100-4,200, a belt of shrub-grass páramo begins, up to about 100 m wide, dominated by Loricarya ilinissae, Diplostephium rupestre, and Chuquiraga jussieui, together with Festuca subulifolia (◘ Fig. D-64c).
+Between 4,200-4,600 m, the altitudinal belt of cushion páramo is formed.
 Here the surface is almost completely covered with cushion-forming Xenophyllum humile, Plantago rígida, Azorella compacta, and Huperzia crassa, interspersed with small shrubs of Diplostephium rupestre and Gentiana sedifolia, etc. (◘ Fig. D-64d).
 This stage eventually becomes more patchy in the upper part due to the action of daily frost change (◘ Fig. D-64a).
-Finally, the 'super-páramo' stage is dominated by frost-patterned soils with single specimens of Werneria crassa and Azorella compacta (◘ Fig. D-64b), very sharply demarcated upwards against the nival stage, which has almost no higher plants because of the continuous frost in the diurnal climate.
-The altitudinal stages are asymmetrically structured on the two sides of the mountains because of different hygric endowments (east side humid, west side dry).
+Finally, the 'super-páramo' belt is dominated by frost-patterned soils (patterned grounds) with single specimens of Werneria crassa and Azorella compacta (◘ Fig. D-64b), very sharply demarcated upwards against the nival belt, which has almost no higher plants because of the continuous frost in the diurnal climate.
+The elevational belts are asymmetrically structured on the two sides of the mountains because of different hygric endowments (east side humid, west side dry).